richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 Remove the requirement to use a password to login to Jupyter

-For local-network only / not recommended for internet-facing use.
+For local-network only / not recommended for internet-facing (public access) use.
 If later accessing via a public domain e.g. Cloudflare/domain, then keep authentication enabled or protect it with Cloudflare Access.

 Later in these instructions, Jupyter Lab will be configured for access over a public network using Cloudflare